apigee/edge-gcp/multinode-autoscale/jinja/tests/Readme.md

 It also creates two test clients on us-east1 and us-west1 region and installs apib(API benchmark tool) on /home/apigee/apib directory.
 You can run load testing from these nodes.

-It also installs a customer proxy with base path of /customers with the target just created on the edge server provided in the yaml file.
+It also installs a customer proxy on the edge server provided in the yaml file with base path of /customers and the target(GLB address) created.

 - For reslience testing please run following command